rssrwn/semla-flow/README.md

 We provide 4 scripts in the repository:
 * `preprocess` - Used for preprocessing larger datasets into the internal representation used by the model for training
-* `train` - Trains a MolFlow model on preprocessed data
+* `train` - Trains a SemlaFlow model on preprocessed data
 * `evaluate` - Evaluates a trained model and prints the results
 * `predict` - Runs the sampling for a trained model and saves the generated molecules